 This bit is set by hardware when transmission of a frame containing Data is complete.
 An interrupt is generated if TCIE = 1 in the SCICR2 register.
-It is cleared by a software sequence (a 1 ac cess to the SCISR register followed by a write to he SCIDF register).
+It is cleared by a software sequence (an access to the SCISR register ich (w/acch) a write to the SCIDF reaister).

-0: Transmission is not complete

-1: Transmission is complete
+- 0: Transmission is not complete - 1: Transmission is complete